 In 2015, there were over three million reported non-fatal workplace injuries and illnesses across the public and private industries.
 Over half these injuries resulted in the injured employee missing at least eight days of work.
 For those employees, this missed work often meant reduced income and stress about medical bills.
-While many of the workers were able to recover fully and return to work after a period of time, the treatment and recovery period created many challenges.
-Fortunately, the workers’ compensation system offers benefits that can cover medical bills and provide wage replacement during this time.
+While many workers recovered fully and eventually returned to work, the treatment and recovery period created many challenges.
+Fortunately, the workers’ compensation system offers benefits that can cover medical bills and provide wage replacement.
 Temporary total disability is one of the top claims among injured workers.
-In fact, a 2013 study by the National Academy of Social Insurance stated that as many at 72 percent of wage compensation cases involved temporary total disability benefits.
+A 2013 study by the National Academy of Social Insurance stated that as many at 72 percent of wage compensation cases involved temporary total disability benefits.

 What Is Temporary Total Disability in Ohio?

 The Ohio Bureau of Workers’ Compensation (BWC) defines temporary total disability as “the temporary inability of the injured worker to return to his former position of employment.”
-This means that the injury sustained prevents the employee from being able to work at all.
-These benefits can also apply if the employee can work under modified conditions, but the employer is unable to provide those conditions.
-Temporary total benefits, then, are paid to a worker who experiences this type of injury.
+This means that the injury prevents the employee from working.
+These benefits can also apply if the employee can work under modified conditions, but the employer cannot provide those conditions.
+Temporary total benefits are paid to a worker who experiences this situation.
 These benefits include:

 - Payment for medical expenses related to the injury